-Difficulties in a particular course or term may be a normal part of the student experience, or they may be an early indicator of larger challenges to program completion
+Difficulties in a particular course or term may be a normal and temporary part of the student experience, or they may be an early indicator of larger academic challenges.
+An Academic Alert is used to notify a student that they may be at risk of falling out of good standing if challenges continue into future terms.
+An Academic Alert does not always precede academic probation or dismissal and appears only on the unofficial transcript.